 My experience with sculpture was in college.
 It was my major, and the aesthetic of both my schools was very modern.
 What I learned most from those years was how to conceptualize and think like an artist.
 The medium or vehicle for my expression has changed, from sculpture to illustration to painting, but the thought process is essentially the same.

-My years in illustration were a terrific experience for me.
+My years in the illustration were a terrific experience for me.
 I love film and visual storytelling, so drawing comic books was like creating my own movies.
 It definitely developed my sense of narrative, which is a major aspect in my paintings.
 One major difference between the two; as an illustrator, I drew from my mind, but as a painter, I work from observation.

 What inspired you in exploring human expressions on canvas through figurative painting?
 As a visual storyteller how intriguing is observing human emotions and behaviours?

-The ubiquitous moments of life gets redefined through your brushes on canvas and that includes places frequented often but seldom noticed.
+The ubiquitous moments of life get redefined through your brushes on canvas and that includes places frequented often but seldom noticed.
 Does it feel amusing to arouse audience’s reaction after seeing a ‘known’ corner of a street framed and staring back at them?

 It’s nice when people recognize something but what I like more is how people are drawn to what’s going on in my paintings.
 I find the narrative aspect of my work, engages the viewer and a sort of dialogue happens.
 It almost feels like my paintings are interactive.